DeanFeldman/DocSync/README.md

 - Node.js 22 or newer
 - Python 3.11 or newer
 - npm
-- Microsoft Word desktop for the high-fidelity layout preview
+- Microsoft Word desktop for high-fidelity layout rendering

+---

 ## Configuration and local data

-The backend reads configuration from environment variables:
+The backend reads configuration from environment variables.

 | Variable | Default | Purpose |
 | --- | --- | --- |